 Obviously, who wouldn't want to worship Keanu Reeves as Neo?
 These movies did the first time around, and repeated the feat with Lana Wachowski's solo effort The Matrix Resurrections as well.
 The middle two flicks are nowhere near as impressive and entertaining as the first or latest, but The Matrix franchise always makes for thrilling piece of science fiction.

-As a director using genre to lay bare society's oppressive ills — and to entertain audiences with audacious and ambitious horror stories in the process — Jordan Peele is two for two on the big screen.
-Just a couple of short years ago, Get Out felt like a breath of fresh air with its smart and savage tale of racial alienation.
-That feeling remains with his second feature Us, which simultaneously splashes in the same thematic pool and rides its own narrative wave.
+As a director using genre to lay bare society's oppressive ills — and to entertain audiences with audacious and ambitious horror stories in the process — Jordan Peele is three for three on the big screen.
+Nope was a 2022 standout.
+Before that, back in 2017, Get Out felt like a breath of fresh air with its smart and savage tale of racial alienation.
+And, that feeling coursed through 2019's Us, too, a film that simultaneously splashes in the same thematic pool and rides its own narrative wave.

 Focusing on a family of four, a summer vacation to Santa Cruz and sinister lookalikes who start stalking their every move, Peele finds a new way to ponder America's divisive reality both historically and at present, all while making an immensely unnerving addition to an already unsettling genre: the doppelgänger movie.
 Playing dual roles, Lupita Nyong'o puts in a phenomenal performance as the matriarch doing whatever it takes to fight for both her family and her freedom, while many of the film's meticulously crafted visuals — and plethora of rabbits — are pure nightmare fodder.